 Solitude Mountain Resort is pure, authentic, and untarnished Utah territory.
 Serene or extreme, there’s nothing between you and the perfect mountain day.
 Located in Big Cottonwood Canyon, Utah, the resort offers eight chairlifts, 80 runs, three bowls, and 500 annual inches of snow.
-All of this is spread over 1,200 acres for skiing and snowboarding. rich-text
+All of this is spread over 1,200 acres for skiing and snowboarding. rich-text, responsive-table

 Over the past century and a half, the geographic area in and around Solitude Mountain Resort has undergone many transformations.
 From the 1860s the locale known as the Mountain Lake District which encompassed hundreds of mines.
 Through private acquisition, development, and modernization; the area dubbed “Solitude” by silver miners in the early 1900s.
 It has held the allure of mountain magic at the top of Big Cottonwood Canyon in Utah’s Wasatch Mountains.